 Formerly known as the Financial Leadership Society (FLS), the Rising Accountant & Analyst Program (RAAP) is the precursor organization to Beta Alpha Psi (BAP).
-RAAP leverages the BAP meeting calendar for exposure to key professional topics and does not host separate meetings outside of a one-time orientation.
+RAAP leverages the BAP meeting calendar for exposure to key professional topics and does not host separate meetings outside of a one-time orientation and two professional development seminars.

 RAAP Member Requirements (per semester):